By: Karen Gutzman, Ramune Kubilius, and Corinne Miller

 Northwestern Medicine is home to renowned researchers and physicians.
 Their work pushes the bounds of knowledge and their leadership transforms their profession.
 Long after their time here has ended, history clearly remembers their contributions.

 Publication analyses can show us how historical works continue to have influence today: informing research, providing context, and guiding discovery.
-One such example is the work of Dr. Benjamin Boshes, a prominent psychiatrist and former chair of the Department of Neurology and Psychiatry at Northwestern University from 1951 to 1969, and the Department of Neurology from 1969 – 1975.
+One such example is the work of Dr. Benjamin Boshes, a prominent neurologist and former chair of the Department of Neurology and Psychiatry at Northwestern University from 1951 to 1969, and the Department of Neurology from 1969 – 1975.
 Dr. Boshes received all of his degrees from Northwestern (BS 1929; MD 1931; MS 1934; PhD 1938).
 He contributed to the war effort with his work on the effects of flight on the brain and served in World War II as a consultant to the Selective Service, and then a Lieutenant Colonel in the Mediterranean Theater of Operation where he was the chief of neurology and psychiatry for the Fifth Army.

 Dr. Boshes published his first peer-reviewed article in 1934 and his last publication in 1981; in total he published over 106 documents indexed in Elsevier’s Scopus database.
 Although he passed away almost 33 years ago in 1984, Dr. Boshes’ work continues to be cited.
 Since 1970, as far back as Scopus’s cited reference data goes, his works have received over 900 citations from authors in 53 countries and 11 languages.